Samus1234/Path-Planning-Lib/README.md

 A library I wrote to better understand path and motion planning algorithsm, data strctures, and robotics utitlties.
 I've worked in implementing A*, arc-length parameterization for trajectory tracking, a discrete-time LQR, etc along with whatever data structure I though was interesting!

 🚧 **This project is a work in progress** 🚧
-I will be actively working adding new features to this project as we go.
+I will be actively working on adding new features to this project as we go.
 Any feedback would be appreciated.
 Things I plan on implementing soon include a full stack motion planner for a Quadrotor and an implementation of D-lite* for dynamic path planning.

 ---